 What is Internet of Things (IoT) technology?

-IoT technology refers to connecting any item to the Internet using information sensing devices such as RFID, infrared sensors, GPS, and laser scanners.
+IoT technology refers to connecting any item to the Internet using information sensing devices such as RFID, infraRED sensors, GPS, and laser scanners.
 These devices exchange information and communicate over the Internet according to agreed protocols, enabling intelligent identification, positioning, tracking, monitoring, and management.

 Various wireless technologies are used in IoT applications to form local or wide area networks: